 We welcome you read the following articles (tips) that may help you understand the transitions of divorce and single parenting.
 You will also find articles on conflict resolution, crisis problem solving and coparenting.

-These suggestions may be worth considering in developing an effective shared parenting strategy for raising children in separate households.
+These suggestions in developing an effective shared parenting strategy addressing scheduling and communication.

 1. Agree on a parenting time schedule, times for phone calls and other types of communication between parent and child.